-Despite a large body of evidence on the productive value of older workers, effort spent on promoting their worth research continues to show that many employers have remained reluctant to employ these workers.
-Pressure for change is expected to occur with population ageing which is likely to intensify labour and skills shortages in the future.
-Labour market programs (eg provision of employer incentives to hire mature age workers) and other policies developed by Australian governments to increase mature age workforce participation have had quite limited success to date.
+Despite a substantial body of research showing productivity and productive capacity among mature age workers, publicity promoting the benefits of this group and more publicity on an ageing workforce and future intensification of labour shortages, research continues to show that many employers have remained reluctant to employ older workers.
+Labour market programs (eg. provision of employer incentives to hire mature age workers) and policies developed by Australian governments to increase mature age workforce participation have had quite limited success to date.
+Indeed recent research has shown that workforce participation rates among mature age workers in Australia have remained one of the lowest among OECD countries.

-The trend to divest from a full-time workforce to minimise costs and maximise profits may well exacerbate future skill shortages if secondary sector workers continue to receive very little in the way of employer supported education and training.
+The trend to divest a fulltime workforce to minimize costs and maximize profits in the short term is likely to create future skill shortages as secondary sector workers receive very little in the way of employer supported education and training.
 This is consistent with research showing that investment in training by Australian employers is substantially less than those of many comparable countries.
-In contrast, companies that are highly committed to the training and development of their whole workforce have been shown to outperform others over the medium and longer term.
-In the context of intensified future labour shortages, prudent employers and managers need to direct their efforts towards training, recruitment and retention policies for older workers as opposed to avoidance early redundancy.
+In contrast, research has also shown companies that are highly committed to the training and development of their whole workforce outperform others over the medium and longer term.
+In the context of intensified future labour shortages, prudent employers and managers need to be working on training, recruitment and retention policies for older workers as opposed to holding on to ageist stereotypes about older workers.

-The Australian Government recently began developing new policy to encourage workforce participation by older workers, including the opening up of military jobs for older workers and the introduction of superannuation and taxation reforms with genuine incentives designed to make continued workforce participation including part-time employment financially attractive to older workers.
-These reforms may well make peripheral sector employment more attractive for some older workers, however, it does not augur well for many other workers in an environment in which 'flexible' jobs with low standards of employment continue to expand while full-time jobs continue to contract.
-In terms of addressing this has been argued that there is a pressing need to develop sufficient regulatory protection for 'flexible' non-standard labour, so that benefits, standards and human capital development opportunities that apply to full-time positions can be made available to all workers (Pocock 2003).
-However, the Australian government's efforts to promote the value of older workers and encourage of their continued participation as the working population continues to age, appears at odds with a neo-liberal agenda of labour market deregulation labour, serving to make labour market participation less attractive for many older workers.
+The Government's WorkChoices 2005 industrial relations reforms remain a major concern because they are designed to increase peripheral sector employment rather than fulltime employment and this is likely to force more workers into marginal employment, including many older workers and jobseekers.
+However, the Government has begun to develop policy measures to encourage workforce participation by older workers including the opening up of military jobs for older workers and the planned introduction of superannuation and taxation reforms with genuine incentives designed to make continued workforce participation including part-time employment financially attractive to older workers.
+These reforms may well make peripheral sector employment more attractive for many older workers, however, this may not bode so well for other workers in an environment in which 'flexible' jobs with low standards of employment continue to expand and fulltime jobs continue to disappear.
+In terms of addressing this concern it has been argued that there is a need for sufficient regulatory protection for labour/employees and that employment benefits and standards should also be made available to all workers, not just those in traditional fulltime positions (Pocock 2003).
+While high quality flexible work does exist, it appears that it is only open to a limited number of occupational groups, and that workers in these groups already have a strong labour market position (Phillipson & Smith 2005).